orangejuice/blog/data/activity/book-沉默的病人-2020/record.en.md

   subtitle: "[UK] Alex Michaelides / 2020 / Henan Literature and Art Publishing House"
 ---

-Freud said, emotions that have not been expressed will never disappear.
-They are just buried alive and will explode in an uglier way one day.
+Via Twitter, to be or not to be, Freud said that unexpressed emotions will never disappear; they are just buried alive and will one day erupt in a more hideous form.